Canon 1200D vs Sony RX0

 It is notable that the 1200D has a hotshoe, while the RX0 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 1200D and the RX0 have been discontinued, but can regularly be found used on eBay.
+Both the 1200D and the RX0 have been discontinued, but can regularly be found used on ebay.
 The 1200D was replaced by the Canon 1300D, while the RX0 was followed by the Sony RX0 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Sony RX0 Manual.
+Further information on the features and operation of the 1200D and RX0 can be found, respectively, in the Canon 1200D Manual (free pdf) or the online Sony RX0 Manual.